-- SLAContractID: a string representing the identifier of the SLA contract generated for the service session. - &SLA: an object representing the SLA contract. - ResultCode: a boolean representing whether the task was completed successfully or not.
+- SLAContractID: a string representing the identifier of the SLA contract generated for the service session. - &SLA: an object representing the SLA contract as a result of the method call. - ResultCode: a boolean representing whether the task was completed successfully or not.